pranav-pundeer/statistical-analysis-of-covid-19/README.md

 We will also address and test the idea that mortality due to the covid-19 infection is higher in males than that in females belonging to the same population sample.

 -> R file for the project contains the RStudio code that was written for the analysis.

--> I have also attached the project report and interferences of the analysis in a PDF(conv to binary file).
+-> I have also attached the project report and interferences of the analysis in a PDF file which can be downloaded locally for a better view.